-Three things will happen in the coming few days.
+Three things must have happened in the last few days.

-First, lots of ‘happy new year messages’ will creep into your message inboxes.
+First, lot of ‘happy new year messages’ creeping into your message inboxes.
 Some of them by people you haven’t heard from in months.
-‘Top 10 of 2016’ lists of anything and everything will fly all around the internet.
+Second, ‘Top 10 somethings / someones oof 2018′ lists fly all around the internet.
 Motivating you to write and post one on Facebook yourself.
-And, most important of all, a barrage of new year resolutions (and their memes) will flood the Facebook feed, reminding you of how resolute the human beings are.
+And, third, most important of all, a barrage of new year resolutions (and their memes) will flood the Facebook feed, reminding you of how resolute the human beings are.

 A few of such new year resolutions you’ll be making yourself.
 Like you made in the last year and the year before that.
 Sadly, like every year, you will forget these resolutions by the end of the first two weeks of January 2017.

 As a young kid, I often used to wonder, about the utility of such promises.
 The existence of which are no different than the the fleeting existences of ‘mayflies’ that born and die on the same day.
 Why do we, then, embark upon this long journey when we know the dead-end is lurking only a few days ahead?
 Why do we lie, again and again, when we already know the outcome of these wishful promises, these fictions that we sell to ourselves?

 It took me some time, and some of my own failed efforts to realize the true purpose of these new year resolutions.